I Want To...

 Baltimore, MD 21287 map

-Christina Catlett, MD, FACEP is an Assistant Professor of Emergency Medicine at The Johns Hopkins Hospital in Baltimore, Maryland.
-Dr. Catlett received her undergraduate degree and MD from the University of North Carolina at Chapel Hill.
+Christina Catlett, M.D., FACEP is an associate professor of emergency medicine at The Johns Hopkins Hospital in Baltimore, Maryland.
+Catlett received her undergraduate degree and M.D. from the University of North Carolina at Chapel Hill.
 Following her residency in emergency medicine at Johns Hopkins, she joined the Johns Hopkins Department of Emergency Medicine faculty full time in 1998, where she has specialized in disaster and wilderness medicine.

-In 2001, Dr. Catlett became the Associate Director of the Johns Hopkins Office of Critical Event Preparedness and Response (CEPAR), created in the wake of the terrorist attacks.
+In 2001, Catlett became the associate director of the Johns Hopkins Office of Critical Event Preparedness and Response (CEPAR), created in the wake of the terrorist attacks.
 At CEPAR, she has coordinated disaster planning and response within the Hopkins health system and integrated those activities with federal, state, and local plans.
 She has created detailed response strategies for terrorist attacks, hazmat events, contagious disease outbreaks, and mass casualty events requiring surge capacity.
-Dr. Catlett serves as the Director of the Johns Hopkins Go Team (Hopkins’ deployable disaster medical team) and is a member of Maryland’s new Disaster Medical Assistance Team (MD-1 DMAT).
-Dr. Catlett has led disaster response teams to Hurricanes Ivan, Katrina, and Rita, and most recently, to the Haiti earthquake.
+Catlett serves as the director of the Johns Hopkins Go Team (Hopkins’ deployable disaster medical team) and is a member of Maryland’s new Disaster Medical Assistance Team (MD-1 DMAT).
+Catlett has led disaster response teams to Hurricanes Ivan, Katrina and Rita, and most recently, to the Haiti earthquake.
 She has also led humanitarian missions to Central and South America and Southeast Asia through the Go Team’s cooperation with the US Navy.